mihdan/cyr2lat/readme.txt

 * Join in on our [Telegram Channel](https://t.me/cyr2lat)

 == Changelog ==

+= 4.2.1 (23.06.2019) =
+* Fixed problem with sessions
+* Fixed message sequence for conversion of existing slugs.
+* Added php version check to avoid fatal error on activation on old sites.

 = 4.2 (28.05.2019) =
 * Bumped up required php version - to 5.6